 While these are not an exhaustive list of the issues arising around the foreign property, they are some of the most common considerations that Family Counsel need to be prepared to address.

-Call Henderson Heinrichs at 1-844-669-3500 or use our online enquiry form to arrange a free, half-hour consultation.
+Call Henderson Heinrichs at 1-844-669-3500 or use our online booking form to arrange a free, half-hour consultation.